Skills for a growing economy

 We will be strengthening the connection between the skills we develop and the skills the workplace needs, to ensure we capacitate people with relevant skills to enter the job market with confidence.

-- We are expanding vocational education and training systems through the implementation of the approved curriculum of the three-stream model.
+- Expansion of vocational education and training systems through the implementation of the approved curriculum of the three-stream model.

 - University internships for 3 000 university graduates for work experience